raihanul94-cse/no-redux-kitchen/README.md

 # Simple Cart operation using React Js without using REDUX

-This project was created inspired by Mosh Hamedani Redux Tutorial.
+This project was inspired by Mosh Hamedani Redux Tutorial.

 ## Available Scripts